toms1234/Electric-Scooter/README.md

 Expenses I didn't take into account:
-* Cutting plates from milling and turning
+* Cutting plates from the milling and turning process
-* Welding wire, power consumption and gas consumption of welding
+* Welding wire, power consumption and gas consumption from the welding process
 * Power consumption of the milling machine and lathe
 * DC-to-DC step-down converter, wires, soldering, small fuse, resistors, ...